veikkos/omega-kernel/README.md

   * Applied [source patch](https://github.com/veikkos/omega-kernel/tree/master/goomba-patch) to Goomba to make it Omega compatible
   * Removed binary patching by kernel which is no longer needed
 * Quick start
-  * Keep L pressed when booting to start first game in NOR
+  * Keep L pressed when booting to start last game in NOR
   * Keep L+A pressed when booting to start last played SD-card game

 Use with your own risk!